rkruze/java-examples/OBSERVATIONS.md

 # Observations

-* when transactions are enabled with inserts on a three node cluster, bad things happen
+* when transactions are enabled with inserts on a three node cluster, failures occur roughly `30%` of the time
+* when transactions are enabled with inserts on a five node cluster, failures occur roughly `50%` of the time
-* when transactions are enabled with inserts on a one node cluster, everything works as expected
+* when transactions are enabled with inserts on a one node cluster, everything works as expected; zero failures
-* retry failures always seem to happen in the first iteration after DDL statements, never in the later iterations which seems to indicated its related to timing of DDL.
+* failures always seem to happen in the first iteration after DDL statements, never in the later iterations which seems to indicated its related to timing of DDL.
 * the duration of the DDL statements as captured in Java does not seem to influence the failure rate.
 In other words, longer DDL statements do not equal higher failure rates; shorter executions do not reduce failure rates.
 This suggests the conflict happens because of something happening in the cluster and after JDBC believes the DDL statement has completed.
+* retry works, but batched statements are lost

 With batch size of `250` and record count of `1000`: